CiscoDevNet/axl-python-zeep-samples/README.md

 * The project was built/tested using [Visual Studio Code](https://code.visualstudio.com/)

-* If this is a fresh installation, update pip (you may need to use `pip3` on Linux or Mac)
+* Dependency installation:

     ```bash
-    python -m pip install --upgrade pip
+    pip3 install -r requirements.txt
     ```

-* Dependency Installation:

-    ```bash
-    pip install zeep
-    ```
+    (You may need to use `pip` on Windows)

-* Edit `creds.py` to specify your CUCM address and AXL user credentials
+* Rename `.env.example` to `.env`, and edit it to specify your CUCM address and AXL user credentials

 * The AXL v12.5 WSDL files are included in this project.
 If you'd like to use a different version, replace with the AXL WSDL files for your CUCM version: